Blog

 All of the Social Security rules are based around what they call the full retirement age.

-For many years, that has been age 65.
+For many years, that was age 65.
 However, that has now changed!
 Beginning with people born in 1938 or later, that age gradually increases until it reaches 67 for people born after 1959.

 There is a simple retirement age calculator on the SSA website where you can input your birth year, and it’ll tell you your full retirement age.